 Tree canopy is a natural public amenity that can serve to promote walkability, improve heat protection, and mitigate pollution within an area.
 The San Fernando City Council recently adopted a 'Strategic Goal' to plant 2,000 trees between 2022 and 2027.
 This goal is supported through multiple efforts, including the Calles Verdes tree planting program in partnership with TreePeople and the California State Coastal Conservancy.
 Currently, San Fernando neighborhoods have less than 17 percent tree cover, which is less than half the average of higher-income communities in the Los Angeles region.
 The Calles Verdes initiative aims to grow the city tree inventory by more than 10 percent.
-Improving the tree canopy within the city would allow for increased physical activity better overall health, and less type 2 diabetes, high blood pressure, asthma and reduced pollution burden across the city.
+Improving the tree canopy within the city would allow for increased physical activity better overall health, and less type 2 diabetes, high blood pressure, asthma1 and reduced pollution burden across the city.
+The City also prioritizes increased tree canopy through the Urban Forest Management Plan.
+The plan aims to improve air quality and expand native habitat in the community through greening efforts.
+Expanding San Fernando's tree canopy would improve climate resiliency and would allow for increased physical activity and improve the overall health of the community.